FaR-Team/patch-notes/_posts/2024-12-18-Since-December-18th.md

 + Added Hoe Model.
 + Added an animation for harvesting the apple tree.
 + Added an animation for the "Tree Harvesting Basket" and implemented it with the tree's animation.
++ Added an animation for when the dirt is initially plowed.
 + Added the Hoe's animation when using the hoe.
 + Added a collider to the carrot's sell box.
 + Added a submenu in options for audio sliders.